 Marlo Knox teaches one of our three Lower Elementary (1/2/3) classes.
 Marlo Knox has more than 23 years of teaching experience.
 She has earned a Liberal Arts degree with an emphasis in Sociology, a Masters in the Art of Teaching, a Bilingual, Cross-Cultural Language and Academic certificate for teaching in Spanish in California, and a Montessori Lower Elementary diploma.
 She considers her religious freedom, her role as mother, and her family to be her passion and inspiration.

-Kim Powers joins us this year as a TK/Kinder teacher.
+Kim Powers teaches Lower Elementary, grades 1, 2, and 3..
 She previously taught at Dixon Montessori Charter School for many years, working with students in Kindergarten through 5th grade.
 She attended a Montessori elementary school as a child and holds the Montessori method and philosophy near and dear to her heart.
 Kim graduated from UC Berkeley with a B.A. in Ancient History, from UC Santa Barbara with her Master in Education and from Sacramento Teacher College with her Montessori Certificate in 3-6 year old education.
 Some of Kim previous experiences have taught her how to do things like repair sprinkler systems, replace a garbage disposal or a toilet, run a forklift and know the difference between a jointer and a thickness planer.
 Her country home is slowly turning into a small farm with chickens, cows, goats, dogs and a cat.
 She enjoys spending quiet time with the animals, baking, sewing and planning birthday parties.

-Ms. Jessi teaches 7th/8th grade science, and gardening/cooking for K-8th grades.
+Jessi Lusardi teaches Upper Elementary, grades 4th, 5th and 6th.
 Prior to Sherwood, she was the Science and Outdoor Education teacher at Meridian Elementary School in Sutter County, writing an outdoor education curriculum for K-8th grades.
 Ms. Jessi received her master's degree in Education Policy and Southeast Asian Studies at University of Wisconsin-Madison, and her undergraduate degree in Anthropology at CSU, Chico.
 She has over 8 years of teaching experience, including 2 years of teaching as a Peace Corps volunteer in Thailand.
-She lives in Chico with her daughter, who is in 6th grade, and loves to hike, travel, and garden.
+She lives in Chico with her daughter and loves to hike, travel, and garden.